microsoft/VSExtensibility/New_Extensibility_Model/Samples/InsertGuid/README.md

 The command is placed in `Extensions` top menu and uses `OfficeWebExtension` icon moniker.

 The `VisibleWhen` property defines when the command is visible in the `Extensions` menu.
-You can refer to [Activation Constraints](../inside-the-sdk/activation-constraints.md/) to learn about different options that you can use to determine command visibility and state.
+You can refer to [Activation Constraints](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/inside-the-sdk/activation-constraints) to learn about different options that you can use to determine command visibility and state.
 In this case, the command is enabled anytime there is an active editor in the IDE.

 ## Getting the active editor view

-Once user executes the command, SDK will route execution to `ExecuteCommandAsync` method. `IClientContext` instance contains information about the state of IDE at the time of command execution and can be used in conjuction with `VisualStudioExtensibility` object.
+Once user executes the command, SDK will route execution to `ExecuteCommandAsync` method. `IClientContext` instance contains information about the state of IDE at the time of command execution and can be used in conjunction with `VisualStudioExtensibility` object.

 In our example, we utilize `GetActiveTextViewAsync` method to get the active text view at the time of command execution which includes information about document being open, version of the document and the selection.